HOSSACK - DUCATI

 Ergonomics:

 The steering lock is improved to 30 degrees (the original was approx. 26) and the bars are raised by approximately 1.5 inches.
-These are just Norman's preferences to make the bike more human as he rides it to work every day.
-Instruments, lighting and switches are standard as is the wire loom, however Norman has a plan for that.
+These are just Norman's preferences to make the bike more human-friendly as he rides it to work every day.
+Instruments, lighting and switches are standard as is the wiring loom, however Norman has a plan for that.

 Background: